Trains & Junctions

 Trax has two junction base classes:

-Junction<TIn, TOut> — The base class.
+Junction<TIn, TOut> is the base class.
 Handles input/output and railway error propagation.
 No metadata, no lifecycle hooks.
 Use this for lightweight junctions or when running inside a plain Train.

-EffectJunction<TIn, TOut> — Extends Junction with per-junction metadata tracking.
+EffectJunction<TIn, TOut> extends Junction with per-junction metadata tracking.
 When run inside a ServiceTrain, it records a JunctionMetadata entry with the junction's name, input/output types, start/end times, and railway state.
-Junction effect providers (like AddJunctionLogger) hook into EffectJunction's lifecycle — they fire before and after each junction executes.
+Junction effect providers (like AddJunctionLogger) hook into EffectJunction's lifecycle and fire before and after each junction executes.

 public class ValidateEmailJunction(IUserRepository repo) : Junction<CreateUserRequest, Unit>